Jane Hirshfield: Poetry

 An article in Critical Survey of Poetry (2002) summarized the effect of Zen on Hirshfield's work:

 Little of her poetry is political in the usual sense of direct comment on specific issues, but all her work is political in the sense of integrating the stirrings of the heart, with the political realities that surround all people.
 Undoubtedly, the source for these characteristics of her poetry, and for her very concept of what poetry is, "the magnification of being," derives from her strong Zen Buddhist training.
 Her emphasis on compassion, on the preexistent unity of subject and object, on nature, on the self-sufficient suchness of being, and on the daunting challenge of accepting transitoriness, as Peter Harris notes, are central themes in her poetry derived from Buddhism.
 Hirshfield does not, however, burden her poetry with heavy, overt Zen attitudes.
 Only occasionally is there any direct reference.

-While many reviewers mention, even make central, Hirshfield's Buddhism as the prevailing filter of her work, Hirshfield has expressed frustration in multiple interviews with being so labeled.
-"I always feel a slight dismay if I'm called a "Zen" poet.
-I am not.
-I am a human poet, that's all."
-Lisa Russ Spaar has called Hirshfield "a visionary", continuing: "It is arguable that the riddle, the existential joke of being, of meaning, of Dickinson's "prank of the Heart at play on the Heart," is as powerful a source as song for the lyric poem.
-Central to Hirshfield's vision is a kind of holy delight that is at the heart of riddles and koans".
+However, Hirshfield has expressed frustration in interviews with being labeled as a Buddhist poet.

 Other reviewers note the investigative nature of Hirshfield's poems, in which life is approached as a puzzle which is not quite solvable.
-In a review of Come, Thief in The Georgia Review, Judith Kitchen wrote "Jane Hirshfield's felt longing elevates description to insight: not self-knowledge, less fleeting than that... something more encompassing, more akin to the indefinable suddenly given expression."
+In a review of Come, Thief in The Georgia Review, Judith Kitchen wrote: "Jane Hirshfield's felt longing elevates description to insight: not self-knowledge, less fleeting than that... something more encompassing, more akin to the indefinable suddenly given expression."